Sebastian-Schuchmann/Google-Kick-Start-2018-Round-A-CSharp/README.md

 # Google-Kick-Start-2018-Round-A-CSharp

+## What is Kick Start?
+Kick Start offers coders around the world the chance to develop and hone their programming skills through online-hosted competition rounds.

 ## Problem 1 - Even Digits
 Supervin has a unique calculator.
 This calculator only has a display, a plus button, and a minus button.
 Currently, the integer N is displayed on the calculator display.